10 Most Stolen Vehicles in America [2020 Results]

 In the graphic above, you can see the most stolen cars between 2016 and 2018.
 As we’ll discuss, targets for thieves may include a certain type of vehicle depending on how much its parts are worth and how easy a vehicle it is to steal.
 The cars most likely to be broken into have commonalities.

 So, how do you protect yourself financially if your car were to be stolen?
-Unless you own one of the least stolen cars in America, check out our comprehensive insurance article.
-It is this coverage that can keep you financially covered if your car is stolen and damaged or stolen and never recouped.
+Only comprehensive insurance can reimburse you if your car is stolen and damaged or stolen and never recouped.

 Comprehensive insurance is one of the main auto insurance coverages and is often bundled with liability insurance and collision insurance.
 Together, these three form full-coverage auto insurance.